ImagineCemeteries/ImagineCemeteries/240326_Manual/240325_dark_cloud.md

 The majority of the dark cloud is made up of some sort of spiritual smog that dissolves when it comes into contact with a variety of things, especially cemetaries.

 The first goal is to secure your home by draining the dark cloud and eliminating any spiritual interferance.

+# Deities Falling out of the Dark Cloud 250119
+Another major problem with the dark cloud -- it doesn't only influence deities, it can consume and absorb them.
+The deities I worked on this project with were all too powerful to be fully absorbed by the dark cloud, though they did have to live with it for lord knows how long.

+Our first method of fighting the dark cloud was in person, I litterally went to the cemetary every day for an hour while we practiced our meditative abilities.
+What we found was that, during meditation and in person, other deities would "fall out" of the dark cloud.
+Deities that didn't seem to know why they were there, how they got there or what happened.
+Deities that were consumed by the dark cloud maybe hundreds of years ago.

+Since we've started this, I have basically ignored them.
+My heart wanted to believe that the deities on my team would know what to do about them, but I was playing with powerful forces and I was afraid of getting in trouble.
+With someone.
+Espeically when I was making in person trips to the cemetary, we all had the impression that these deities were coming from the cemetary I was visiting.
+Since then, as of today, we've decided that they didn't come from that cemetary or any cemetary, but as we drained the dark cloud, thats where they landed.

+We didn't know what to do with them at first, but my home and my experiences were horrifying.
+We told them that they could go anywhere and be better off.
+And then there was an effort to "rehome" them.
+I vaugely remember trying to explain cars to them one day.

+The dark cloud restricts deities from being able to pop between humans easily.
+The friction, force, or smog it creates, is challenging to travel through.
+Humans with the dark cloud are especially difficult to possess, for a lack of better word.
+Like the feeling of putting on clothes that are too small for you.
+Ghosts don't seem to share this problem.
+Also some deities are immune, notably Ganesh.

+You only need to spend a few minutes meditating on the river, this won't remove the dark cloud completely but it will get the ball rolling and prepare you for the next steps.